hadjichristslave/SMC/README.md

 The image shows what the sampler clusters as points in the cloud.
 ![alt tag](images/posBound3.png)

+Elements are decomposed to clusters with respect to the position, angle and color information they carry.

 #Attention

 The files are still modified daily, so any weird behaviour might be due to development issues.

+#Anything else

+Any further information can be found in my master thesis repository